Sarah Marquis: Adventuring

-travels included canoeing through Algonquin Provincial Park in Canada, camping in Patagonia, and hiking the United States' Pacific Crest Trail.
-In 2000, she walked border-to-border across the United States in four months, and she spent seventeen months of 2002–03 walking across Australia, covering a total distance of 8700 mi.
-She hiked through the Andes of South America for eight months in 2006.
+travels included canoeing through Algonquin Provincial Park in Canada, camping in Patagonia, and hiking the United States' Pacific Crest Trail in 2000.

+In 2002–2003, she walked seventeen months inside Australia's outback, covering 8700 mi.

 In 2006, she followed part of the Andes from Chile to Machu Picchu 7000 km for eight months.
-She received the help of a guide and her brother to place water caches along parts of her route.
-The guide revealed that she used a bike for 500 km and the guide transported her by pick-up to the foot of a volcano.
-The TV show « Mise au point » of the Télévision suisse romande revealed Sarah Marquis didn't mention this in her book (La voie des Andes).

-In 2010, Marquis began a three-year-long solo walk from Siberia through Asia and, traveling by boat from Thailand, across Australia.
-During this time, she maintained little human contact and pulled a 120 lb cart that contained her clothes, equipment and supplies.
-She was forced to evacuate her route in Mongolia in 2011 after developing a periodontal abscess, but returned to her exact location where she continued her journey.
+In 2010, Marquis began a walk from Siberia through Asia and, traveling by boat from Thailand, across Australia.
+She pulled a 120 lb cart containing her clothes, equipment and supplies.
+She was evacuated in Mongolia in 2011 after developing a periodontal abscess and returned to her exact location where she continued her journey.
 Along the route, she was harassed by a group of Mongolian men on horseback, threatened by Laotian drug dealers, and contracted dengue fever.
 For reasons of security, she sometimes disguised herself as a man and tried not to leave tracks so as not to be followed.
 She completed her journey in May 2013, when she arrived at a particular tree in the Nullarbor Plain that she had identified on her previous trip to Australia.
 In total, she walked for approximately 20000 km on her three-year journey.

-Marquis wrote a book, Sauvage par Nature ("Wild by nature"), in 2014.
-She was awarded one of the National Geographic Adventurers of the Year prizes for 2014.

 In 2015, Marquis walked 500 miles across Kimberley in Western Australia where she passed three months and survived in the wilderness.

+Controversies

+She received the help of a guide and her brother to place water caches along parts of her route.
+The guide revealed that she used a bike for 500 km and the guide transported her by pick-up to the foot of a volcano.
+The TV show « Mise au point » of the Télévision suisse romande revealed Sarah Marquis didn't mention this in her book (La voie des Andes).

+In April 2024, the fact-checking show Vraiment (Really?) on Radio Télévision Suisse cast doubt her 2018 expedition across Tasmania.
+After the first revelations of 2010, she had claimed to carry a tracker to prove her walks.
+She refuses to share her GPS data even to the journalist, adding doubts on the wilderness and off-the-beaten-track status of her trek.
+It is found she followed marked trails used by recreational hikers.
+The scientific part of her expedition and collaboration with CSIRO is called into question as her alleged encounter with a Tasmanian tiger, extinct since 1936.